M1 motorway (Republic of Ireland): Motorway service areas

-The first official on-line Motorway service area in Ireland opened on the M1 on 8 September 2010, located near Lusk.
+The first official on-line motorway service area in Ireland opened on the M1 on 8 September 2010, located near Lusk.
 A second near Castlebellingham (M1 North service area) opened on 29 September 2010.
 Each location has northbound and southbound facilities, with no connection across the motorway between each side.
 Open 24 hours a day, they provide fuel and food and are of a design similar to those found in other European countries.
 The service areas are run by a consortium of companies known as Superstop.

 ITS on the M1

-As with other sections of Irish motorways which feature Variable-message signs, the M1 is also connected to an Intelligent transportation system providing real-time journey time information for motorists.
+As with other sections of Irish motorways which feature variable-message signs, the M1 is also connected to an intelligent transportation system (ITS) providing real-time journey time information for motorists.
 The system works by recognising vehicle number plates at intervals along the motorway, and uses this information to calculate average vehicle speeds and hence travel times.
 Northbound, VMSs near Malahide and Balbriggan provide information on the journey times to the Drogheda (J7) and Dundalk (J16) exits.
 Similar signs southbound provide information on the travel time to Dublin Airport and the Dublin Port Tunnel.